spmfte/Kaggle/README.md

 - **Vesuvius Challenge**: Successfully deciphered ancient scrolls by designing and implementing a custom 3D convolutional neural network.

-- **RNA Kaggle Challenge**: Pioneered a deep learning solution for predicting RNA sequence behavior, attaining a remarkable accuracy of ≈70%.
+- **RNA Kaggle Challenge**: Pioneered a deep learning solution for predicting RNA sequence behavior, attaining an accuracy of ≈70%.

 - **Cardiovascular Disease Prediction**: Spearheaded an independent research initiative by curating a unique dataset from multiple sources.

-- **Detecting AI Generated Writing**: TBD, currently ranked `180/1147`
+- **Detecting AI Generated Writing**: tbd

 ## Tools and Technologies

 - **Deep Learning Frameworks**: Leveraged the power of TensorFlow, Keras, and PyTorch to design state-of-the-art neural networks tailored to specific research challenges.